ibm-cloud-docs/codeengine/subscription-ping.md

 ## Subscribing to Ping events for an application
 {: #eventing-ping-existing-app}

+By default, events are routed to the root URL of the destination application.
+You can send events to a different destination within the app by using the `--path` option.
+For example, if your subscription specifies `--path /event`,  the event is sent to `https://<base application URL>/events`.

 Events are sent to applications as HTTP POST requests.
 For more information about the information that is included with the event, see [HTTP headers and body information for events](#sub-header-body-ping).